n4ze3m/vesta/README.md

 - Used supabase for authentication and database
 - Used Supabase JS and Prisma for querying database
 - Used Supabase UI for some UI components and statemanagement
-- Used Supabase rfc for full text search
+- Used Supabase rpc for full text search postgresql function

 ## Demo